Using the command-line client#

 >> ds-1d.b2nd

-Let’s ask the subscriber for more info about the dataset:
+Let’s ask the server for more info about the dataset:

 Getting info for @personal/ds-1d.b2nd